Background gradient

 Submitting your stack

-To create, or update, Github PRs for everything in your stack, run gt stack submit this will detect which branches need new PRs (and which ones have PRs which need to be updated), and ask you for a title and body for each PR (pulling in your preferred text editor and the PR body template).
+To create or update GitHub pull requests (PRs) for your stack, run gt submit.
+This will detect which branches need new PRs (and which ones have PRs which need to be updated), and ask you for a title and body for each PR, pulling in your preferred text editor and PR template.

-Note: To submit, you need to have authenticated your CLI with Graphite.
+Note: To submit, you need to have authenticated with Graphite.

 >